Toucans as Pets vs. Parrots

 Toucans can be considered to have less messy feathers than parrots because they do not have excessive feathery down .
 This could potentially be an important trait for people who want birds but are sensitive to wafting downy particles.

-Toucans will not steal and easily destroy your jewelry, however, be sure to keep small objects like earrings away from them because they could be swallowed and kill the birds .
+Toucans will not easily destroy your jewelry, however, be sure to keep small objects like earrings away from them because they could be swallowed, which can lead to death .

 8. They Aren't Endangered